Whom God loves, he loves to the end:

 And his end is that he might love them more.

 Mom!
-Oh mom, oh mom, oh mom, my 13 year-old moaned.
+Oh mom, oh mom, oh mom, oh mom, my 13 year-old moaned.
 My stomach hurts so much.
-Please come.
+Mama, please come.

 I wished he’d called for Papa instead.
 Because Mama was nestled and snuggled in bed.
 The heat was set low and she didn’t want to go.